zeusta/Docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 ## Introduction

-**Purchase Management** is a Magento 2 extension, which helps you manage purchasing and receiving stock from suppliers.
+**Purchase Management** is a Magento 2 module, which helps you manage purchasing and receiving stock from suppliers.
 All information about Purchase Order, Quotation and Suppliers are kept track and automatically updated in the system.
-The extension is:
+The module is:

 •	Compatible with Magento CE 2.1.0, 2.1.1, 2.1.2